cameron-mccawley/CTF-Writeups/OSU_league2020/printf_is_echo.md

 If the `printf` is used in an insecure way, directly passing user controled variables as arguments to the funtion, then we can make really bad things happen.

 For example.
-What would happen if we has a printf function like this:
+What would happen if we have a printf function like this:
 `printf(userinput);`
 and we passed in `%p`?